-A Dell EMCTM VMAXTM 250F array and Dell EMC PowerEdgeTM server solution can help companies achieve these goals.
+A Dell EMC[TM] VMAX[TM] 250F array and Dell EMC PowerEdge[TM] server solution can help companies achieve these goals.
 Our hands-on tests first proved that the array supports both production and test/dev environments in one spot.
 So when application owners and admins fix bugs, optimize an existing workload, and test patches or updates, applications continue to access critical data at the speed of business.
-Dell EMC AppSync® let us quickly create snapshots of production Oracle® Database 12c data, which ran with consistently low latency and high input/output per second (IOPS) even as we added seven test/dev database snapshots.
+The VMAX 250F let us quickly create snapshots of production Oracle[®] Database 12c data, which ran with consistently low latency and high input/output per second (IOPS) even as we added seven test/dev database snapshots.

 The solution also offers high availability.
-Testing proved that a production workload supported by a pair of VMAX 250F arrays continues to access data with no downtime and no performance drop if the primary storage is unavailable.
+Testing proved that a production workload supported by a pair of VMAX 250F arrays, leveraging SRDF/Metro, continues to access data with no downtime and no performance drop if one of the arrays in the SRDF/Metro pair becomes unavailable.
 In the unlikely event of a datacenter disaster, users won't notice because the application will continue to access production data.